|

 - the line hits the rod or caster.

-line is lying too close to the caster's shoulder - it should be
+- The line is lying too close to the caster's

-about half the rod length away from the shoulder, tilt the rod away
+should be about half the rod length away from the shoulder, tilt

 - Or, the rod is being brought forward too